Aryzon/3d-print-MR-headset/3D-Model/Base/README.md

 	Scale
 	x: 7.0 y: 1.5 z: 1.4
 4) (Only for the main body) add a 'Boolean' modifier on the Main body, set it to Union and choose the cube from step 3 as the object.
+5) With another 'Boolean' modifer set to 'Difference' slice a thin piece off the front of the main body and the phone holder to make it flat.
+Use a large enough cube for example as the object.
 5) Select the model you want to export.
 Choose File -> Export -> STL.
-Set it to export only the selected object.
+Set it to export only the selected object and choose the up axis of your printer, (often Y-up).